 Please have your child ready in the morning 15 minutes before the bus arrives in order for the child to quickly and safely board the bus.
+Must be home 15 before the designated time to receive the child.
 The bus monitor will assist the child(ren) on and off the bus.
 The bus will not wait longer than one (1) minute for the child(ren).
 If your child(ren) misses the bus, you may bring your child to the school.
 You must report to the front office to receive sign in information.
 Winter months parents must be standing in doorway with door open.
 Summer months parents must be outside 10-15 minutes prior.